LAC situation has ‘eroded strategic trust’, NSA Doval tells Chinese counterpart Wang

 The two sides agreed that the India-China relationship is “significant not only for the two countries but also for the region and world”

-The situation along the Line of Actual Control (LAC) since 2020 has “eroded strategic trust” and peace and tranquillity must be restored in the border areas to ensure normal India-China relations, National Security Advisor (NSA) Ajit Doval has told his Chinese counterpart Wang Yi.
+India has made it clear to China that the standoff on the Line of Actual Control (LAC) has “eroded strategic trust”, with National Security Advisor (NSA) Ajit Doval telling his Chinese counterpart Wang Yi that peace and tranquillity in border areas is essential for normal bilateral relations.

-Doval conveyed India’s position when he met Wang, who is a member of the Communist Party of China’s political bureau and director of the party’s foreign affairs commission, on the margins of a meeting of the NSAs of the Brics (Brazil-Russia-India-China-South Africa) grouping in Johannesburg late on Monday.
+Doval conveyed India’s position when he met Wang, a member of the Communist Party of China’s political bureau and director of the party’s foreign affairs commission, on the margins of a meeting of NSAs of the Brics (Brazil-Russia-India-China-South Africa) grouping in Johannesburg late on Monday.

+In an unusual development, the Chinese foreign ministry’s readout on the meeting contended President Xi Jinping and Prime Minister Narendra Modi reached an “important consensus” on stabilising bilateral ties at an interaction on the margins of last year’s G20 Summit in Bali, and this should be converted into specific policies and concerted actions to enhance mutual trust.

+People familiar with the matter, speaking on condition of anonymity, pointed to an earlier characterisation of the Modi-Xi interaction as an exchange of courtesies and said there was nothing more to add.
+They said any consensus between the two sides is limited to remaining in touch to address the border standoff.

+Also Read: NSA heads to Joburg to meet Chinese diplomat Yang Jiechi at BRICS NSA summit

-The meeting came a little more than 10 days after external affairs minister S Jaishankar met Wang on the sidelines of Asean-related meetings in Jakarta on July 14 and discussed the border row, which has taken India-China relations to their lowest point in six decades.
+The meeting in Johannesburg came about 10 days after external affairs minister S Jaishankar met Wang on the sidelines of Asean-related meetings in Jakarta on July 14 and discussed the border row, which has taken India-China relations to their lowest point in six decades.
 The Indian side has insisted that ties cannot be normalised until peace and tranquillity is restored in Ladakh sector of the LAC.

-Also Read: NSA heads to Joburg to meet Chinese diplomat Yang Jiechi at BRICS NSA summit

-“During the meeting, NSA conveyed that the situation along the LAC in the Western Sector of the India-China boundary since 2020 had eroded strategic trust and the public and political basis of the relationship,” the external affairs ministry said in a readout of the meeting.
+“During the meeting, NSA conveyed that the situation along the LAC in the Western Sector of the India-China boundary since 2020 had eroded strategic trust and the public and political basis of the relationship,” the external affairs ministry said in a statement.

 The two sides agreed that the India-China relationship is “significant not only for the two countries but also for the region and world”.